Xaldew/dotfiles/README.md

 easily installable on a new computer.

 ## Unix Installation
-The install script assumes use of a fairly modern version of Bash.
+The install-script assumes use of a fairly modern version of Bash.
 To be specific, it needs Bash version 4 for the associative arrays.

-The scripts executes commands based on the flags it is given.
+The scripts execute commands based on the flags it is given.
 Also, several options are available to move install locations and setting various options.

 ### Flags